serenity-is/docs/tutorials/movies/generating_code_for_movie_table.md

 > Starting with Serene 1.6.2+ entity identifier is set automatically to a pascalized version of tablename.

 Our table name is *Movie* so it is also a valid and fine C# identifier, so let's use *Movie* as the entity identifier.
+Our entity class will be named *MovieRow*.

 This name is also used in other class names.
 For example our page controller will be named *MovieController*.
 .